Most medications come with a lengthy list of unpleasant side effects. Opioids, for example, can make you drowsy or nauseous.

 It won’t surprise you to learn medical marijuana has side effects too.
 While some of them aren’t exactly pleasant, others are actually beneficial!

 Many people seek medical cannabis for its painkilling properties.
-Cannabis is also effective in the management of a number of conditions, including epilepsy, Parkinson’s disease, and Alzheimer’s disease.
-It’s often given to cancer patients to assist them with the management of treatment.
+Cannabis may also be effective in the management of a number of conditions, including epilepsy, Parkinson’s disease, and MS. It’s often given to cancer patients to assist them with the management of treatment.